capnmidnight/Calla/Calla/README.md

 ## INSTALLATION

+<em>NOTE: This project is currently going through an overhaul in how it is setup.
+In the future, Calla will be just the library for interfacing with Jitsi Meet and spatializing its audio.
+The application currently visible on [calla.chat](https://calla.chat) will become a separate project. </em>

 - First, setup Jitsi Meet on a server of your choice: [Jitsi quick-start instructions](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-quickstart).
-- Install the Calla front-end (basically the rest of this repository) onto another server of your choice.
+- <strike>Install the Calla front-end (basically the rest of this repository) onto another server of your choice</strike>.
-  - Modify "JITSI_HOST" in `index.html` scripts to point to your Jitsi Meet server.
+  - <strike>Modify "JITSI_HOST" in `index.html` scripts to point to your Jitsi Meet server</strike>.
-- You may also want to edit `index.html` to change/remove the link(s) to this repository and/or my Twitter profile.
+- <strike>You may also want to edit `index.html` to change/remove the link(s) to this repository and/or my Twitter profile</strike>.
+- <em>new setup instructions TBD</em>

 Make sure you keep the distinction between your Jitsi installation and your Calla installation clear.
 You can conceivably run them on the same server, but I won't be digging into customizing a Jitsi installation enough to figure that out, so my setup has them on separate servers.